 - 6 nights accommodation on twin share basis

-- Rental bike (hybrid with flat handlebar or road with drop bar handle)
+- Rental bike (hybrid with flat handlebars or road with drop bar handlebars)

 - Other bike accessories (See the equipment section on “Trip Details” page)